 Although on this particular day we only walked from Playa La Arena to Playa San Juan, it is possible to do the entire walk from Los Gigantes to Playa San Juan and make an entire day out of this lovely trip.
 We actually walked from Playa La Arena to Los Gigantes on other occasions, since we usually prefer to stay in that area of Tenerife and so it's part of our daily routine to walk along this part of the coast.

-This first bit goes on the usual road between the two towns, just walking on the sidewalk along the apartment buildings, shops, restaurants and Playa Chica in Puerto Santiago.
+This first bit goes on the usual road between the two towns, just walking on the sidewalk along with the apartment buildings, shops, restaurants and Playa Chica in Puerto de Santiago.
 This a 1 - 1,5 km walk, depending on where you are starting in Los Gigantes, but it shouldn't take you more than 20 minutes, as you will mostly go downhill if you do the walk in this direction.

 This is another easy and mostly flat section from Playa Chica towards Playa La Arena.

 In Playa La Arena you will find lots of restaurants, some overlooking the beach and the ocean, with a gorgeous view of La Gomera on a clear day.